SubspaceAD: Training-Free Few-Shot Anomaly Detection via Subspace Modeling: Experiments

 \paragraph{Explained Variance $\tau$} Table~\ref{tab:ablation_variance} shows the effect of the PCA explained-variance threshold $\tau$.
-Performance is stable for $\tau\in[0.95,0.99]$, indicating robustness to this parameter.
-While $\tau{=}0.97$ yields slightly better PRO on MVTec-AD, $\tau{=}0.99$ gives the best I-AUROC on VisA, so we adopt $\tau{=}0.99$ for all experiments.
-As expected, setting $\tau{=}1.00$ causes performance to drop sharply, consistent with the interpretation that anomalies lie in the residual subspace.
+Performance remains stable for $\tau \in [0.95,0.99]$, showing that SubspaceAD is not overly sensitive to this hyperparameter.
+However, the $\tau=0.99$ threshold yields the best results for VisA and the strongest localization performance (PRO) on MVTec-AD.
+Consequently, we adopt $\tau=0.99$ for all experiments.
+As expected, setting $\tau=1.00$ (using the full feature space) causes performance to drop sharply, confirming that anomalies primarily reside in the residual subspace.

 \paragraph{Summary} The ablations show that performance is highly dependent on specific design choices.
 Model scale and the feature aggregation strategy have the strongest influence, followed closely by input resolution.
 The PCA threshold, in contrast, acts primarily as a fine-tuner.
 Overall, strong foundation features combined with a simple statistical subspace are sufficient for high-performing few-shot anomaly detection.